jakobjassmann/ecodes-dk-lidar/dklidar/readme.md

 Function | Description
 --- | ---
-dtm_generate_footpring | Generates footprint for a single dtm tile. dtm_creat_mosaic | Creates neigbhourhood mosaic of dtm tiles. dtm_calculate_slope | Calculates the slope from a dtm neighbourhood mosaic and crops oupput to single tile raster.
+dtm_generate_footprint | Generates footprint for a single dtm tile. dtm_creat_mosaic | Creates neigbhourhood mosaic of dtm tiles. dtm_calculate_slope | Calculates the slope from a dtm neighbourhood mosaic and crops oupput to single tile raster.